rsetkus/cars-map/README.md

 High-order functions, Sequences, data types you name it.
 All those language features helps to maintain and scale applications much easier then before.
 Also and most important thing, Kotlin is first-class language for Android by Google.

 ### [ktlint](https://ktlint.github.io/)
 Because nobody wants to read  random :hankey: code style.
 In industry like this we have to have widely agreed standards.
-I take coding style very seriously because I want write code which everybody would feel comfortable and I expect the same from the others.
+I take coding style very seriously because I seek to write code where everybody would feel comfortable reading it and I expect the same from the others.
 Ktlint is lightweight static code analysis tool.
 To some extent it obeys official [Android Kotlin style guide](https://developer.android.com/kotlin/style-guide).
 It necessarily means that you have blindly follow it.
 If there is something you don't like or you want customise, you can easily do it.

 [Detekt](https://arturbosch.github.io/detekt/) is another great tool but it's main purpose is not for code style.
 You can plug in Ktlin but I didn't want to over-engineer the application.